 Festival of Ideas

 Excitement is building for ETSU’s 2026 Festival of Ideas, featuring author and violinist Vijay Gupta on Feb.
 24 and bestselling author and podcast host John Green on Feb.
-26. Tickets are required to attend both events and will be available to ETSU faculty, staff, and students on January 28 and to the public on January 29.
-Find out how to get tickets to the Festival of Ideas at etsu.edu/ideas.
+26. Tickets are required to attend both events and are still available for Gupta's presentation at etsu.edu/ideas.

 ETSU's 2025-26 Common Read is The Anthropocene Reviewed by John Green.
 Visit the Common Read website for updates on campus book discussions and activities to promote the Common Read and to anticipate John Green's visit to the ETSU campus for the 2026 Festival of Ideas.